ENJ1/aok/README.md

 "it's A-okay"

 ## What is this?
 A really easy way to get a real Operating System on your Chromebook.
+It's a set of scripts and patches.
 - Fully automated.
 Easy for a beginner.
 - Pre-patched: 2D Graphics acceleration, Audio, Caps Lock, Bluetooth, WiFi, and more!
 - Clean Xfce environment out of the box, ready to use.